-New Horizons provides global employment solutions for businesses wanting to hire employees and distribute payroll in China.
+New Horizons provides global employment solutions for businesses wanting to hire workers in China.
 Through our China PEO & Employer of Record, we manage your company’s payroll, benefits, and expenses in China.
 Additionally, we oversee HR duties, as well as employment and tax compliance.

-New Horizons will act as your employees’ China Employer of Record, which means you can begin doing business in China without a local entity.
-This not only allows your business to go to market faster but also has the potential to save your business thousands in expansion costs.
+New Horizons will act as your workers’ China Employer of Record, which means you can begin doing business in China without a local entity.
+This not only allows your business to go to market faster, but also has the potential to save your business thousands in expansion costs.

 As the only China PEO & Employer of Record with an in-house recruitment team, New Horizons will source, hire, and onboard your China workforce.
 We hire employees in accordance with China’s labor regulations and coordinate all expense claims and benefits payments.
 Although we act as your employees’ Employer of Record, you still maintain full autonomy and control over all employees.